Waterbody · Texas

 Guadalupe River is best known for rainbow trout, brown trout, largemouth bass.
 Other species are present and tracked in the rule tables below.

-These rules were last verified against TPWD on 2026-05-08.
+These rules summarize TPWD's published content.
 Always confirm with the official source before keeping a catch.